 - How to Earn Chase Points

-That’s because your Chase points have a bonus when you've got the Chase Sapphire Preferred – and they go even farther with the Reserve card.
-Every point you've got from a Preferred Card is worth 1.25 cents toward travel.
-With the Reserve, that jumps to 1.5 cents apiece.
+That’s because your Chase points get a bonus when you've got the Chase Sapphire or Ink Preferred (or even farther with the Reserve card) and book through Chase Travel℠.
+Every point you've got from a Sapphire or Ink Preferred Card is worth 1.25 cents toward travel.
+With the Sapphire Reserve, that jumps to 1.5 cents apiece.

-That means a stash of 60,000 Chase points is worth $750 in airfare, hotels, or other travel expenses with the Preferred Card.
-And there's a silver lining: You'll still earn miles when you fly booking this way, unlike a traditional airline award ticket.
+That means a stash of 60,000 Chase points is worth at least $750 in airfare, hotels, or other travel expenses.
+And there's a kicker: You'll still earn miles when you fly using your points this way, unlike a traditional airline award ticket.
 Plus, there are no extra fees or taxes.
+You can take a cheap flight and truly make it free.

-As an example, here’s a recent deal on flights down to Peru we sent to our Thrifty Traveler Premium subscribers: You can get from Miami (MIA) to Lima (LIM) later this year and into early 2023 for just $221.
+As an example, here’s a recent widespread deal on flights to Iceland we sent to our Thrifty Traveler Premium subscribers: You can get from New York City (JFK) to Reykjavík (KEF) this summer – and all the way into early next year – for just $388.

-Booking this flight with points from your Chase Sapphire Preferred, it’d be under 18,000 points for this same round-trip fare.
-Booking flights directly through the Chase travel portal is generally simple and straightforward, and you can almost always pull up flights here at the same price you find through Google Flights.
+By booking this flight with points from your Chase Sapphire or Ink Preferred, it'd be under 31,000 points for this same round-trip fare.
+Booking flights directly through Chase Travel℠ is generally simple and straightforward, and you can almost always pull up flights here at the same price you find through Google Flights.

 4 (or More!)
 Roundtrip Tickets to Hawaii

-You can book two round-trip tickets to Hawaii with this Chase bonus.
+You can book two, four, or more round-trip tickets to Hawaii with a big Chase bonus.
 So much for Hawaii being an expensive place to get to, right?

 This is an example where Chase transfer partners really shine, as you have several options to book round-trip flights to the Hawaiian islands for about 25,000 points each – or much less.